TruebitProtocol/truebit-eth/README.md

 ```

 ## Runtime
-Once you have the samples running, try using the files `compile.sh`, `contract.sol`, and `send.js`, and `../deploy.js` as templates for issuing your own tasks directly from smart contracts.
+Once you have compiled your task to Truebit-flavored WebAssmebly, try using the files `contract.sol`, and `send.js`, and `../deploy.js` as templates for issuing your own tasks directly from smart contracts.
+The API reference [below](#Contract-API-reference) will help you navigate through these templates.
 Alternatively, follow the .json template [above](#Writing-task-outputs-via-Truebit-OS) to launch your task within Truebit OS.
-Here are is a helpful, legacy [tutorial](https://github.com/TruebitProtocol/truebit-eth/tree/master/wasm-ports/samples/scrypt/README.md) for creating and deploying Truebit tasks as well as Harley's [demo video](https://www.youtube.com/watch?v=dDzPCMBlZN4) illustrating this process.

 When building and executing your own tasks, you may have to adjust some of the interpreter execution parameters (within range 5 to 30 exclusive), including: